Immanuel Casto

-Manuel Cuni (born September 16, 1983), known professionally as Immanuel Casto, is an Italian singer-songwriter and activist.
+Manuel Cuni (born 16 September 1983), known professionally as Immanuel Casto, is an Italian singer-songwriter and activist.

-Since November 1, 2019, Manuel is also the president of the organization Mensa Italia.
+Between 2019 and 2023, Cuni was also the president of the organization Mensa Italia.

 Biography

 1983–2008: Early works

-Born in Alzano Lombardo, Manuel Cuni moved to Bologna in 2002, to work as an art director.
+Born in Alzano Lombardo, Cuni moved to Bologna in 2002 to work as an art director.
 Between 2003 and 2004, with the stage name Immanuel, Cuni produced and released the EPs On the Road, Voyeur and Vento di erezioni.
 The songs showed an ironic take on sex and pornography, in a dance/electronic style.
 According to Casto, his work belongs in the porn groove music genre.
 In 2005, the song "Io la do" got to be broadcast nationally on Radio Deejay.

 The 2008 music video for "Anal Beat" was Casto's big break.
-He became a regular guest on MTV Italia's Loveline and got to be featured on El País.
-In the same year Casto signed with Jle Management.
-In June Casto performed at the National Gay Pride and published his first greatest hits The Hits.
+He became a regular guest on MTV Italia's Loveline, and got to be featured on El País.
+In the same year, Casto signed with Jle Management.
+In June, Casto performed at the National Gay Pride and published his first greatest hits The Hits.

 2009–2014: Adult Music and Freak & Chic

-In 2009 Casto went on his first national tour and released the single "Touché (Par l'amour)", his first song available on digital stores and produced by his future main collaborator, Keen.

-In 2010 he began his collaboration with singer-songwriter Romina Falconi, releasing "Crash", one of Casto's most successful singles, later included in his first studio album, Adult Music (Universal 2011).
+In 2009, Casto went on his first national tour and released the single "Touché (Par l'amour)", his first song available on digital stores and produced by his future main collaborator, Keen.
+In 2010, he began his collaboration with singer-songwriter Romina Falconi, releasing "Crash", one of Casto's most successful singles, later included in his first studio album, Adult Music (Universal 2011).

-On September 13, 2013, Immanuel Casto published his second studio album Freak & Chic, which included the singles "Tropicanal" and "Sexual Navigator" (featuring the drag queen Minerva Lowenthal).
+On 13 September 2013, Casto published his second studio album Freak & Chic, which included the singles "Tropicanal" and "Sexual Navigator" (featuring the drag queen Minerva Lowenthal).
 Romina Falconi is featured on the third single, "Sognando Cracovia", which became the title for Casto and Falconi's joint tour in 2014–2015.
 In turn, Casto appeared on the song "Eyeliner", included in Falconi's album Certi sogni si fanno attraverso un filo d'odio.

 2015–2018: The Pink Album and L'età del consenso

-In 2015 Casto released "Deepthroat Revolution" and announced his third studio work, The Pink Album, published on September 25.
+In 2015, Casto released "Deepthroat Revolution" and announced his third studio work, The Pink Album, published on September 25.
 With "Rosico" Casto begins his collaboration with Tying Tiffany, while "Rosso oro e nero" is a cover of Einstürzende Neubauten's "Sabrina", performed with Italian post punk band Soviet Soviet, and "Horror Vacui" features once again Romina Falconi.
 The video for "Alphabet of Love", featuring adult performer Franco Trentalance, has been officially released in September 2016 on Pornhub.
 According to a statement released by Casto's production company, it is the first time a European artist gets to release their video on the site.

-On September 14, 2018, Casto released the greatest hits L'età del consenso.
-The lead single, "Piromane", featuring Romina Falconi, was released on June 5, 2018.
+On 14 September 2018, Casto released the greatest hits L'età del consenso.
+The lead single, "Piromane", featuring Romina Falconi, was released on 5 June 2018.